 However, the gold standard meant that these changes were stylistic, not substantive.

 Prepare your one-page storyline first and socialise this before any formal communication is prepared.

 You might be amazed at how often you won't need a large piece of communication.

-You might also be amazed at how you can achieve the gold standard with your communication too.
+You might also be amazed at how you can achieve the Gold Standard too.

 In fact, when I used the approach to present to the sales team last week half of them came up to me individually afterwards to compliment me on my presentation.